RyanClementsHax/notes/architecture/distributedSystems/messaging.md

 # Messaging

+- giving consumers leases for messages they consume allows for the message not to be lost and to quickly be consumed by some other consumer if that consumer goes down

 ## Prefetch

 - messaging libraries like RabbitMQ have a prefetch option that will configure how many messages it grabs